Here are my other Brazos Bend

 It didn't,

 the bridge.
-Apparantly someone on the hike saw the Otter moving back towards
+Apparently someone on the hike saw the Otter moving back towards

 the bridge.
 And that was it.